mulugetam/zlib-accel/README.md

 ## Intercepted Zlib Functions

 deflate/inflate and related functions
-- deflateInit, deflateInit2, deflate, deflateEnd, deflateReset
+- deflateInit, deflateInit2, deflateSetDictionary, deflate, deflateEnd, deflateReset
-- inflateInit, inflateInit2, inflate, inflateEnd, inflateReset
+- inflateInit, inflateInit2, inflateSetDictionary, inflate, inflateEnd, inflateReset

 For deflate, offload is supported for Z_FINISH flush option.
 Support for additional options will be added in later releases.
+For deflateSetDictionary/inflateSetDictionary, zlib-accel simply sets the execution path to zlib, as dictionary compression is currently not supported for accelerators.

 utility functions
 - compress, uncompress